Watch: Cars get stuck in a foot of hail in Colorado - NewsBreak

 “This is July, almost August,” Stills said.

 At one point in the video, six people tried and failed to push a car out of the hail.
-Later in the video, people could be seen cheering as one car was freed.Snowplows needed for a foot of hail in Colorado
+Later in the video, people could be seen cheering as one car was freed.Tennessee’s first cannabis restaurant set for grand opening

 KDVR meteorologist Chris Tomer said below is a look at the radar at the time of the thunderstorm and hail around 10 p.m.
 Tomer said radar estimated the thunderstorm reached 47,000 feet vertically into the atmosphere.